Alula World Archaeology Summit Announces Outstanding Roster Of Speakers And Guests For Inaugural Event

-AlUla, Saudi Arabia: The AlUla World Archaeology Summit has announced an outstanding roster of Saudi and international speakers and delegates for its inaugural edition, taking place in AlUla from 13-15 September.
+ALULA, Saudi Arabia, Sept.
+1, 2023 /PRNewswire/ -- The AlUla World Archaeology Summit has announced an outstanding roster of Saudi and international speakers and delegates for its inaugural edition, taking place in AlUla from 13-15 September.

 Other luminaries scheduled to appear at the Summit include Bettany Hughes, the British historian and presenter of numerdocumentaries on ancient history, and Levison Wood, world-renowned explorer, writer and photographer who has written eleven best-selling books and produced several critically acclaimed documentaries.